Customer experience involves knowing exactly what your customers are looking for, and then working hard to provide it.

 94% of customers who have a low-effort service experience will buy from that same company again.
 They want a pain-free way to be able to access the information that they need.
 This means websites must be user-friendly, providing self-service capabilities that not only improve the ease with which users complete tasks but also encourages them to engage more deeply with your business.
 To find out how low-effort your site is, ask the following:

-- 5) How happy are you with the speed and efficiency with which you were able to find what you were looking for?
+5) How happy are you with the speed with which you were able to find what you were looking for?

 Personalize the customer experience